- 1 Kauna'oa Beach, Big Island, Hawaii

 Calusa Beach, Big Pine Key, Florida

 Situated about 30 miles north of Key West (the southernmost Florida Key), Big Pine Key is an outdoorsman’s dream with ample opportunity for scuba diving, snorkeling, boating, and fishing.
 Tucked inside Bahia Honda State Park, sheltered Calusa Beach is ideal for families thanks to its calm surf, plenty of picnic space, a nature center, and February waters that hang around 73°F. When you’re done checking out the reefs, it’s worth making the trip to nearby National Key Deer Refuge—a 9,200-acre swath of protected forest and wetland where 16 endangered species including the Key Deer (the tiniest of the white-tailed deer) roam.
+Stay close by at Parmer’s Resort in Little Torch Key, a quaint Keys hotel with a relax-all-day type of vibe.

 RELATED: Florida's Best Secret Beach Getaways